cslab/csspin-ce/doc/plugins/localization.rst

 that have been modified (added, deleted, or changed) within the instance database and translates those lacking translations.

+The ``--check-only`` flag makes the command only check whether the project is fully localized.
+It does not apply any changes and does not perform DeepL API requests.

 ``csspin_ce.localization`` schema reference
 ###########################################